yannicklevederpvtl/uv-buildpack/README.md

 #### Why These Limitations Exist
 Cloud Foundry processes Procfiles, CF CLI commands, and manifest `command` fields **before** our buildpack's startup script runs.
 This means these commands would execute without the virtual environment and dependencies being available, causing "command not found" errors.

-Our buildpack uses environment variables because they are processed by our startup script **after** dependencies are installed and the virtual environment is unpacked.
+Our buildpack uses environment variables because they are processed by our startup script **after** dependencies are installed.

 ### UV Optimization Features